 Haridwar ‘dharam sansad’: Hate speech is spoiling the atmosphere of the country, says SC

-The Supreme Court made the remark while hearing the bail petition of Jitendra Narayan Tyagi, previously known as Wasim Rizvi.
+The court was hearing the bail plea of Jitendra Narayan Tyagi, previously known as Wasim Rizvi.
+He is among more than 10 people named in the FIRs in the case.

 The Supreme Court on Thursday said that the hate speech made against Muslims at a religious conclave held in Haridwar last year was spoiling the atmosphere of the country, Live Law reported.
 It also said that speakers at such events should “sensitise themselves”.